Trango Ration Review

 Cons: Not very comfortable, some gimmicks

 Our Analysis and Test Results

 The Trango Ration has taken the standard simple top-loading pack concept, lightened it up, and tried to solve some of its problems in smart ways.
 Some of these solutions work pretty well, and others feel a little gimmicky while still getting the job done.

 Made of more durable nylon, this essentially gives the pack a sacrificial layer for hauling.
-If the Ration is full or has approach shoes strapped to the outside, or both, it can be a bit of a wrestling match to get the cover on.
+If the Ration is full or has approach shoes strapped to the outside or both, it can be a bit of a wrestling match to get the cover on.
 Since the cover is completely removable, our testers could leave it behind when not needed (which is most of the time for those that do not haul on a regular basis).

 The cover protects the pack during hauling; however, when climbing or hiking, the cover can't be used, and the not-so-abrasion resistant fabric is exposed.
 The Ration has two big plastic clips on the outside of the pack as approach shoe attachment points.
 Trango claims they can hold 100lbs; while we believe that, they also seem like something that could get broken while thrashing around in a chimney.
-If you're looking for a pack that will look better than you after a tricky chimney pitch, we'd recommend the BD Creek 20.

 This bag comes with most of our favorite "standard" features, including hydration compatibility and a key clip.
 It's missing the built-in whistle in the sternum strap buckle.
 There are two interior drop-in pockets made of mesh, which makes it easier to view the contents.

 Many of the packs in this test get you partway to attaching an ice axe but leave some of the processes up to the climber.
 For climbers who want or need the whole setup, the Ration has complete attachment points for the head and shaft of the ice axe.